 That seems like plenty to get us started.
 Let me say that Polish Drop Noodles can also be made by adding cheese or potatoes to the dough.
 I’ll get to those recipes soon.
 In the meantime, let me know how you like these.

 I participate in the Amazon Associates program, purchases via the links below help to cover the costs of running this website.Print

 Simple to make, sweet or savory, you’ll want to try these Polish drop noodles or laid noodles

 - 1/2 cup water

 - 1 tablespoon butter, melted

-- Bring a large pot of salted water to a boil, reduce the heat to a simmer.
+- Bring a pot of salted water to a boil, reduce heat to a simmer.